flowcommerce/lib-apidoc/README.md

 # lib-apidoc
 Code and Document Generators for apidoc

+## Requirements

+- **apidoc** - This library depends on data from apidoc - [http://www.apidoc.me](http://www.apidoc.me).
+An api hosted here generates a `service.json` file.
+The JSON representation of the service.

 ## Install

-    npm install @flowio/lib-apidoc
+    npm install --save-dev @flowio/lib-apidoc

+## API

+The module exports the following modules:

+- codegen
+  - `generate(service)`
+    - **service** - Object - JSON representation of a service.
+The `service.json`
+    provided by apidoc
+- docgen
+  - `generate(service, additionalDocumentation = [])`
+    - - **service** - Object - JSON representation of a service.
+The `service.json`
+    provided by apidoc
+    - **additionalDocumentation** - Array - List of DocParts created by `docparse`.
+    Will inject additional documentation in the appropriate place in generated documentation.
+- docparse
+  - `parse(glob)`
+    - **glob** - String - a [glob](https://www.npmjs.com/package/glob) for files to parse

 ## docgen

 Generates pretty API documentation for a service from its service JSON document provided by [apidoc.me](http://www.apidoc.me).

-Only outputs the HTML, with some assumptions on the location of the css and javascript assets
+This function only outputs the HTML, with some assumptions on the location of the css and javascript assets.

 ### Usage
 ```JavaScript